top of page

 We specialize in servicing Bosch, Shimano, Yamaha, Fazua, and GoCycle e-bike systems.
 Our expertise ensures your e-bike stays in top condition.

 I was selling, and servicing, Bosch powered e-bikes from Raleigh as early as 2017.
-Bosch electric systems are typically found on bikes from Trek, Cannondale, Scott, Cube, Focus, Orbea, Raleigh, Haibike, Santa Cruz & Pivot.
+B(http://2017.Bosch)osch electric systems are typically found on bikes from Trek, Cannondale, Scott, Cube, Focus, Orbea, Raleigh, Haibike, Santa Cruz & Pivot.
 We can provide professional servicing and diagnostics to all these brands.

 I began servicing Yamaha e-bike systems in 2020, when Cycle Tech started as a Haibike dealer.
 Yamaha electric systems feature mainly on Haibike, with a few Lapierre models.
 We can provide professional servicing, diagnostics and spares for all Yamaha systems on these bike brands.